juliorodrigues07/rng_scraper/README.md

 # Execution

-    python3 scrapper.py
+    python3 run.py

 # Notes

 - The Selenium library requires the setup of environment variables, as also the download of a driver accordingly to browser version and it's engine.
-- That driver must be put in the directory setted by the environment variable before running the script, as well as changing it's value if necessary.
+- That driver must be put in the directory setted by the environment variable before running the script, as well as changing it's value (directory path) in the code if necessary.